A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Summary

 We have measured the thermal parameters $T_0$ and $\gamma$ of the IGM at \zrange{2}{4} using 103 high-resolution, high signal-to-noise QSO absorption spectra drawn from the \kodiaq DR2 sample using four different \lya flux statistics.
 The measurements are calibrated with a suite of simulations based on a high-resolution smoothed particle hydrodynamics simulation post-processed with our IGM thermal history code ``\citefullform'' (\citecode) that finely samples the grid in $T_0$ and $\gamma$.
 The salient points of our work are: \begin{itemize} \item We use a sample of 103 QSO spectra satisfying the following criteria; (i) spectral \SNR $> 5$, (ii) no large spectral gaps and (iii) no identified DLAs or sub-DLAs to avoid systematic biases.
 We have divided our sample in redshift bins having $\Delta z =0.2$ with centers at $z=2.0,2.2, \cdots, 3.6~{\rm and}~3.8$.
 The typical number of lines of sight used per redshift bin is larger than what has been used in previous studies.
 We have identified metal lines contaminating the \lya forest and replaced them with continuum and added noise.
 Our simulations, based on L10N512 \gthree SPH simulation, sample $T_0$ from $\sim 6000$ K to $24000$ K in bins of $\Delta T_0 = 500$ K and $\gamma$ from $\sim 0.7$ to $\sim 2.0$ in bins in of $\delta \gamma = 0.05$ creating a densely sampled $T_0-\gamma$ grids with $37 \times 27 = 999$ thermal parameter variations.
 The mock spectra created from these simulations account for the redshift path length, finite \SNR and instrumental broadening of the spectrograph of the observed sample.

 \item Using our code ``\viperfullform'' (\viper), we fit the observed and simulated \lya forest spectra with multi-component Voigt profiles.
 We derive 6 flux statistics for observed and simulated spectra: (i) flux power spectrum (FPS), (ii) wavelet statistics (iii) curvature statistics, (iv) $b$ distribution function (BPDF), (v) transmitted flux probability distribution function (FPDF) and (iv) \HI column density distribution function (CDDF).
 The observed FPS, FPDF, CDDF and mean flux evolution from our sample is in good agreement with measurements in the literature.
-We will make the observed statistics available to the community on request.
 By varying one parameter at a time, we show the sensitivity of these statistics to thermal parameters of the IGM.

 \item We measure the thermal parameters $T_0$ and $\gamma$ in the redshift range \zrange{2.0}{3.8} by quantitatively comparing four of the six flux statistic, namely FPS, wavelet, curvature and BPDF statistics.
 The $T_0$ and $\gamma$ measurements using different statistics are consistent with each other within $1 \sigma$ at all redshifts.
-By combining the four statistics we thus find joint constraints on $T_0$ and $\gamma$ that are more robust and tighter than the measured values from the individual statistics.
+By combining the four statistics we thus find joint constraints on $T_0$ and $\gamma$ that are more robust and tightly constrained than the measured values from the individual statistics.
 We estimate the total uncertainty on $T_0$ and $\gamma$ by accounting for the uncertainty due to continuum fitting, metal line contamination, cosmological parameters and modeling uncertainties.
+In this work, we ignore the correlation among different statistics for simplicity.
+Hence the statistical uncertainty of $T_0-\gamma$ in joint constraints may be somewhat underestimated.
+However, our recovery using the Sherwood simulation suite suggests that the $T_0-\gamma$ uncertainty is not seviorly underestimated.
 We find that our measured $T_0$ varies from $9250$ K at $z=3.8$ to $14750$ K at $z=3$ to $9500$ K at $z=2$, while $\gamma$ evolves from $1.525$ at $z=3.8$ to $1.225$ at $z=3$ to $1.500$ at $z=2$.
 We robustly detect a maximum in $T_0$ and minimum in $\gamma$ that occur simultaneously at $z\simeq3$.